 Lorraine Cruz, a Work/Life Supervisor at United Behavioral Health, says that many parents are unprepared for the emotional impact of leaving their child at childcare.
 Frequently parents have difficulty separating from their child, compounding the difficulty of the separation for both the parent and the child.
 She suggests that parents inquire about arranging to pay the provider for a brief transitional period.
 Leaving your child with the provider for a few hours at a time before returning to work on a full-day basis can ease the transition for both you and your child.

 Once Your Child is In Care

 Stay involved through regular communication with your child's provider.
 A few extra minutes at drop off and pick up times to hear about your child's day, or to share important information about your child, will help your child's experience be successful.
 If possible, visit while your child is in care and participate in special activities or events.

-United Behavioral Health (access code: 10910) - Employee Assistance Program (EAP) resources for members of the Commonwealth Indemnity Plans and Navigator by Tufts Health Plan 1-888-610-9039
+Beacon Health Strategies - Employee Assistance Program (EAP) resources for members of the Commonwealth Indemnity Plans and Navigator/Spirit by Tufts Health Plan 1-855-750-8980

 Department of Early Education and Care - find licensed childcare providers and research specific providers: 1-617-988-6600.

 Child Care Resource and Referral Network - locate childcare and information about help in paying for childcare: 1-800-345-0131.

 Commonwealth Children's Center - childcare for state employees located at One Ashburton Place in Boston: 1-617-727-4802.

 New Baby and Returning to Work?
 Commonwealth Employees Eligible for DCAP